 If you need additional help getting started on the keto diet, and you are invited to join our Keto Diet Challenge Facebook group for women over 40!

-Do you have questions about starting a keto diet that weren’t answered here?
-Comment below for an answer.
+Do you have a question about starting a keto diet that wasn’t answered here?
+Comment below!